sumahiremath/buildtales/_payments/part-03.md

 # Open Graph / Social Media
 og:
-  title: "Part 3 — ACH: The Good, The Bad, and The Ugly"
+  title: "ACH: The Good, The Bad, and The Ugly"
   description: "Deep dive into ACH's reality - why it powers trillions yet frustrates every fintech builder.
 Includes reconciliation strategies, code examples, and the truth about 'instant' transfers."
   type: "article"

 # Twitter Card
 twitter:
   card: "summary"
-  title: "Part 3 — ACH: The Good, The Bad, and The Ugly"
+  title: "ACH: The Good, The Bad, and The Ugly"
   description: "Deep dive into ACH's reality - why it powers trillions yet frustrates every fintech builder.
 Includes reconciliation strategies, code examples, and the truth about 'instant' transfers."

 # Syndication and Original Content Declaration